cept73/digiid-wp-authentication/readme.txt

 == Description ==
 = Digi-ID Authentication =
-extends wordpress default authentication with the digii-id protocol
+extends wordpress default authentication with the digiid protocol

 == Installation ==
 1. check if the server has the "GMP PHP extension", if not you or a server admin must install it.